 Contents

-- 1 What is Internet?
+- 1 What is the Internet?

-- 2 How does Internet Work?
+- 2 How does the Internet Work?

 - 3 Internet Data Transmission: